open-source-labs/Recoilize/src/README.md

 - The "BOTH" button on the Component Graph is non-functional
 - The Snapshots "Jump" buttons sometimes do not work if the page has not been refreshed
 - The component graph sometimes renders off screen and needs to be zoomed in/out in order to be seen
+- The page sometimes needs to be refreshed in order for Recoilize to recognize an application using Recoil

 ## Understanding Chrome Extension's Communication Paths